MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 C:\> bcdedit /dbgsettings net hostip:192.168.1.1 port:50000 key:1.2.3.4
 ```

 **Warning**  To increase the security of the connection and decrease the risk of the random client debugger connection requests, consider using an auto generated random key.
-For more information, see [Setting Up Kernel-Mode Debugging over a Network Cable Manually](setting-up-a-network-debugging-connection.md).
+For more information, see [Setting Up KDNET Network Kernel Debugging Automatically](setting-up-a-network-debugging-connection-automatically.md).

 4. Type this command to confirm that the dbgsettings they are set properly.